akamai/edgegrid-curl/README.md

                         Section of the config file for the desired OPEN API credentials.
-  --eg-verbose          Enable verbose logging output (repeat for even more) -d DATA, --data DATA, --data-ascii DATA
+  --eg-verbose          Enable verbose logging output (repeat for even more) --eg-json             Automatically apply JSON pretty-format to the
+                        response.
+  -d DATA, --data DATA, --data-ascii DATA
                         ASCII data content for POST body --data-binary DATA_BINARY